uwaishhusain/uwaishhusain/README.md

 # Hi there 👋
 I am currently working as a Business & Financial Analyst at [Sahulat][1].
 My expertise are to solve business problems by data using Power BI, Tableau, SQL, Python, and  Advanced Excel.
 Additionally, I supervise a team of 40-Person and have monthly check-in sessions to learn their performance.

 In the past, I have worked with [Factset][2] as a Research Analyst.
-My work was to study the Financial Statements of listed companies and extracting the useful information out of it and then tranform the data to make it user friendly.
+My work was to study the Financial Statements of listed companies.

 ### Good at working
 Power BI Desktop, Tableau Desktop, SQL, Python, and Advanced Excel.